Sahil-R-Kale/Finterest/README.md

 II) Goal Planning

 Financial goal-planning refers to setting financial goals and developing plans to achieve them.
-The module implemented in the website takes into account a broad classification of goals based on their expected time frame into 3 categories:
+The module implemented in the website takes into account a broad classification of goals based on their expected time frame into 3 categories: <br>
 a) Short Term Goals <br>
 b) Medium Term Goals <br>
 c) Long Term Goals <br>